Smoke seen over defence ministry intelligence HQ in Kyiv - witness | Law-Order

 Smoke seen over defence ministry intelligence HQ in Kyiv - witness

-Black smoke was seen rising over the Ukrainian defence ministry intelligence headquarters in central Kyiv on Thursday, a Reuters correspondent reported.
+Black smoke was seen rising over the Ukrainian defence ministry intelligence headquarters in central Kyiv on Thursday, although the building appeared to be intact, a Reuters correspondent reported.

-Ukraine said on Thursday some of its military command centers have been hit by Russian missile strikes as Moscow launched a military operation against its neighbour.
+Ukraine said on Thursday some of its military command centres have been hit by Russian missile strikes as Moscow launched a military operation against its neighbour.
+However, the military intelligence HQ building was not damaged and the smoke appeared to rise from a large fire next to the building into which uniformed people were throwing bags.

+Just outside Kyiv, in the town of Brovary, authorities said at least six people had been killed by a series of missile strikes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)